 • 4.
 Try ice massage on the foot bottoms.
 You can freeze a plastic water bottle, put it on the floor and roll the bottom of your foot over the water bottle for 15-20 minutes two times a day.
 Alternating between hot and cold foot baths can also be very helpful.

 • 5.
 Try massage therapy.
-Plantar fascitis and massage therapy treatment can help.
+Massage therapy treatment can definitely help.
 Deep tissue massage works best.
 Working on the tightness, not only in the foot, but in the connected calf areas may be one of the successful treatments for plantar fascitis.

 • 6.
-Try plantar fascitis exercises and stretching.
+Try exercises and stretching.
 For example, lay a towel on your floor.
 Place your foot or feet on the part of the towel nearest you.
 Curl your toes, grip the towel and pull it under your foot or feet.
-You'll be surprised how quickly your feet tire in the beginning, but this is one of the great plantar fascitis and exercises treatments.
+You’ll be surprised how quickly your feet tire in the beginning, but this is one of the great treatments.

 Using the same towel, wrap the towel around the ball of your foot.
 Gently pull the towel and your foot toward you for 30 to 60 seconds.
 Keep your leg straight.
 You will feel a nice stretch in your foot and calf.
 You can really help keep the bottom of your foot and calf stretched out this way.
 See if you can stretch for 30 seconds 5 to 10 times a day.

 • 7.
 Use night splints.
 Night splints are one of the most effective plantar fascitis treatments.
 Night splints provide mild constant stretching across your foot bottom and calf while you are sleeping.

 The plantar fasciitis night splint shown above is designed for use on either the right or left foot and is size appropriate for most adult’s feet.